 Just Harvest is working to end hunger by expanding access to fresh, healthy food.
 Fresh Access also helps support our region’s small farms and the Pittsburgh area communities that host farmers markets.

-Our Fresh Access program enables shoppers to use their food stamps – as well as credit and debit cards – to buy fresh, nutritious, and locally-grown food.
-And now, Fresh Access Food Bucks give food stamp shoppers an extra $2.00 to spend on fruits and veggies for every $5.00 they spend in food stamps at our 17 participating farmers markets!
+Now in its fifth year, our Fresh Access program enables shoppers to use their food stamps – as well as credit and debit cards – to buy fresh, nutritious, and locally-grown food.
+Fresh Access Food Bucks give food stamp shoppers an extra $2.00 to spend on fruits and veggies for every $5.00 they spend in food stamps at 21 participating farmers markets!

 Farmers markets have long been a popular source of healthy food.
 Generally open half the year, from May to Thanksgiving, local farmers markets attract thousands of shoppers to locations around the city.

-We hope to see you at a Fresh Access kiosk soon!
+We hope to see you at a Fresh Access market soon!

 Fresh Access Works!

 |96% of food stamp shoppers rated the Fresh Access program as “Important” or “Very Important” for purchasing fruits and vegetables